 - Drainage: Do NOT dump or throw anything into drains, swales, or Boca Ciega Bay.
 Illegal dumping is a violation of the Town’s anti-dumping Ordinance.
 Even grass clippings, branches, and related materials can and will accumulate, plug runoff sources, and cause additional flooding hazards.

 - Consider this: ALL DUMPING IS ILLEGAL.
-If your property is adjacent to a swale (NOTE: All properties in the Town are), or, if your property is next to a stormwater drain, PLEASE do your part and keep those areas free of debris, trash, and other accumulations that could block runoff.
+If your property is adjacent to a swale (NOTE: MOST properties in the Town are), or, if your property is next to a stormwater drain, PLEASE do your part and keep those areas free of debris, trash, and other accumulations that could block runoff.
 If you notice a major problem or an evident blockage, please contact Town Hall (727 – 391-3875) and notify us of the problem.
 If you see dumping or debris in the swales, drains, and related areas, please contact Town Hall.

 - Permits: ALWAYS check with the Building Department (727 – 202-6825) before you build on, alter, re-grade, or fill your property.
 A permit MAY be required to ensure that your activities do not cause problems on other properties.
 If you see a building or filling without a posted Permit, please call the Building Department (above).